aose-yuu/ios-hot-reload/README.md

 The script will be installed to `/usr/local/bin` and will be available system-wide.

+4. Reload `.zshrc`

+Please restart your terminal or run `source ~/.zshrc` to apply changes.

 ## 🗑 Uninstallation

-To remove ios-hot-reload from your system, run the following command:
+1. To remove ios-hot-reload from your system

+run the following command:

 ```bash
 ios-hot-reload uninstall
 ```

+2. Reload `.zshrc`

+Please restart your terminal or run `source ~/.zshrc` to apply changes.

 ## 🚀 Usage